mrnorman/miniWeather/petascale_institute.md

 2. OpenMP loop-level parallelism
 3. OpenACC accelerator parallelism

-For this particular context, we are focusing on the OpenACC parallelism, so the goal is to add your own OpenACC directives to `miniWeather_mpi.F90`.
-Given the extremely short time frame, though, for this exercise, it might be more appropriate to simply look at how `miniWeather_mpi.F90` and `miniWeather_mpi_openacc.F90` differ, where the OpenACC directives have already been introduced.
-There is some information in the Petascale Institute presentation as well as the documentation.pdf file in this repo regarding how to add OpenACC directives.
+For this particular context, we are focusing on the OpenACC parallelism, so the goal is to add your own OpenACC directives to `miniWeather_mpi.F90` or `miniWeather_mpi.cpp`.
+There are exmaples of how to do this with a loop from the code below in C and Fortran.
+You'll see there already exists a `miniWeather_mpi_openacc.F90` file, where the OpenACC directives have already been introduced.
+Please use it as a resource, but be aware that the data movement in that file has already been optimized, so the individual kernels no longer have data statements.
+Your code will probably look different as you add OpenACC directives yourself.

 ## Compiling the Code